Slashee-the-Cow/CuraSettingsWriterContinues/README.md

 - 1.0.3 Parameters are now translated in the native langage choosen in the Cura settings
 - 1.0.4 Html cleanup, no more jquery dependency,  thanks to [etet100](https://github.com/etet100)
+- 1.0.5 For machine with multi extruder export the right extrudeur position and the information concerning the extruder Enabled